 CNA Training in Alaska

-Individuals can become a certified nursing assistant in the state of Alaska after successfully completing state approved course work and certification exam.
+Individuals can become certified nursing assistants in the state of Alaska after successfully completing state-approved coursework and certification exam.
 Training programs adequately prepare students to sit for this exam.
-Minimum training consists of 140 hours and range from 6 weeks to a full semester in length.
+Minimum training consists of 140 hours and ranges from 6 weeks to a full semester in length.
 The cost of these programs is between $1500 and $2500, though some long-term care facilities offer free training programs and technical institutes offer affordable programs through the U.S. Department of Labor.
-Payment plans are available colleges and technical schools.
+Payment plans are available to colleges and technical schools.
 In some locations that offer free training, students may receive payment during the clinical portion of the program with an established commitment to that facility.
 Below is a list of approved CNA programs in the state of Alaska:

 Alaska Vocational Technical Center – 1251 Muldoon Road, Anchorage, Alaska 99508